trinitylake-io/trinitylake/docs/format/lakehouse.md

-# LakeHouse
+# Lakehouse

-LakeHouse is the top level container.
+Lakehouse is the top level container.

 ## Object Definition Schema